Claude Code Plugins

 The Iron Law

-MANDATORY: Each step = one semantic change that can be tested, linted, and committed independently.
+MANDATORY: Each step = one semantic change that can be tested, linted, committed independently.

-MANDATORY: Use TodoWrite for ALL steps BEFORE starting work.
-Mental checklists = SAD CAPYBARAS.
+MANDATORY: Use TodoWrite for ALL steps BEFORE starting work (no mental checklists).

-MANDATORY: Each code change MUST be followed by appropriate verification steps (test/lint) then commit.
+MANDATORY: Each code change MUST be followed by verification (test/lint) then commit.

 Backend-First Implementation Order